On this page:

 5.5.8 Clause 74.02 – Further strategic work

-Further strategic work should be a concise list of work the council intends to undertake before the next planning scheme review under section 12(B) of the Act (occuring on a 4 yearly cycle) and be set out in the schedule to this clause.
+Further strategic work should be a concise list of work the council intends to undertake before the next planning scheme review under section 12(B) of the Act (occurring on a 4 yearly cycle) and be set out in the schedule to this clause.
 The work must have a land use and development focus and must relate to matters that can be implemented through a planning scheme.

 A responsible authority must not take this clause into account when making a decision.